 Sometimes people want to tell their story, of how they’ve been wounded or injured, and here I’m very compassionate.
 But usually it’s a story about a church that has no relation to the one I serve.
-There seems to be this tolerance in the American public square for people to stereotype Christianity in ways that, if they were to for another religion, we would call them bigoted.
+There seems to be this tolerance in the American public square for people to stereotype Christianity in ways that, if they were to [do so] for another religion, we would call them bigoted.
 They’ll say things like, “They’re just after your money, they’re all homophobic, they oppress women.”
 And you want to say, “Wait a second, my church doesn’t do that.”
 It’s almost like it’s an acceptable prejudice.
 I would not debate that there are forms of Christianity that do all the things they are complaining about.
 But prejudice is when you paint all of Christianity with that brush.
 So increasingly, I’m saying, “Sorry, but I’m just not going to apologize for a religion I’m not a part of.”

 I interviewed a seminary professor, Linda Mercadante, who’d done research on people who call themselves “SBNR.”
 Most weren’t wounded by the church, as she had expected.
 Does that mirror your observations?